AbrahimAbdulkader/node_and_mysql/README.md

 10th Commit - Inserted 500 users using an array and a loop that are randomly generated using the Faker package and storing the data in the users table.

+11th Commit - Worked on a bunch of MySQL exercises using the users table